MooVC/MooVC/README.md

 - Added a Collections.Generic.ObjectExtensions.AsArray extension that will return an array containing the value on which the request was made.
 - Added a Collections.Generic.ObjectExtensions.AsEnumerable extension that will return an enumerable containing the value on which the request was made.
 - Added a Collections.Generic.EnumerableExtensions.ToIndex extension that simplifies conversion to a dictionary when the subject of the enumerable is the key for the dictionary.
-- Added Diagnostics.DiagnosticsEmitter to serve as a default implementaiton for Diagnostics.IDiagnosticsEmitter.
-- Added Diagnostics.IDiagnosticsEmitter to simplify diagnostics implementation in class hierarchies (composition over inheritance).
 - Added Diagnostics.DiagnosticsProxy to serve as a default implementaiton for Diagnostics.IDiagnosticsProxy.
 - Added Diagnostics.IDiagnosticsProxy to simplify contextual configurability for diagnostics.
+- Added Diagnostics.DiagnosticsRelay to serve as a default implementaiton for Diagnostics.IDiagnosticsRelay.
+- Added Diagnostics.IDiagnosticsRelay to simplify diagnostics implementation in class hierarchies (composition over inheritance).
 - Added Diagnostics.Impact to enable diagnostics emitters to communicate the impact on a workflow, thereby enabling the observer to determine the appropriate level.
 - Changed Diagnostics.DiagnosticsEmittedAsyncEventArgs to include impact.
 - Changed Processing.Processor and it's implementations to optionally accept an instance of Diagnostics.IDiagnosticsProxy.